 Architectural Humanities II

-This course provides a historical, cultural and philosophical context to the major contemporary debates in architecture today giving understanding of architecture's potential as both a useful and meaningful cultural activity.
+This course provides a historical, cultural and philosophical context to the major contemporary debates in architecture today, giving you an understanding of architecture's potential as both a useful and meaningful cultural activity.
 Key issues from the history of philosophy will be examined alongside a range of building case-studies in order to develop a series of alternative interpretive frameworks through which buildings may be analysed, criticised, debated and understood.
 This process will also engage with interdisciplinary debates in fields such as art, technology, social and cultural studies, politics and ecology, as well as the major schools of twentieth century philosophy.
-For this module you’ll a one 2-hour lecture per week.
+For this module you’ll have a two-hour lecture every week.

 Environmental Sciences for Architects 2

 Building upon the themes covered in the Year 1 module Environmental Science for Architects 1, this module looks more specifically at the flows of energy that occur out with and within buildings and how these relate to and integrate with some of the numerous systems employed that may help with their control.
 The module is delivered as eight inter-related teaching blocks and is delivered through 2 hours of lectures each week.

 Fluid Mechanics and the Built Environment 1